Welcome to the Reading and Language Lab!

 Other studies examine the cognitive processes used by skilled readers and spellers, with an eye toward testing and developing models that may account for these processes.

 We are also analyzing the patterns in the English writing system itself, showing that the system is not as unprincipled as often believed.

-Much of our research deals with normally progressing children, but some studies have examined the special issues faced by dyslexic children and by deaf children.
+Much of our research deals with normally progressing children and literate adults, but some studies have examined the special issues faced by dyslexic children and by deaf children.